silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 # Executive Summary & Action page

-**Issue:** how to wire up [split mongo](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO) asap with as little risk as possible?
+**Goal:** how to wire up [split mongo](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO) asap with as little risk as possible?

-**Real issue:** how to get [RESTful api](https://github.com/edx/edx-platform/wiki/RESTful-course-and-xblock-API) asap for SPOCs and other uses?
+**Real goal:** how to get [RESTful api](https://github.com/edx/edx-platform/wiki/RESTful-course-and-xblock-API) asap for SPOCs and other uses?

-Goal RESTful API use cases:
+In particular, @rrubin says he wants to see these RESTful API use cases running:

 1. SPOC subsetting
     1. Create new course from existing course